Version 3.0 (June 2021)

 3.5 Default classification

 3.5.1 All information shared within REN-ISAC is considered TLP:AMBER unless otherwise explicitly stated.
 As such, the default classification of TLP:AMBER applies to information shared in any manner, including, but not limited to, mailing lists, web pages, live chat, meetings, webinars, and other communications.
-The exception to this rule is the XSec mail list, which defaults to TLP:RED (see Appendix II for specific examples).
+The exception to this rule is noted below.

 4.0 TLP and Automated Threat Intelligence (ATI)